BranchMetrics/react-native-branch-deep-linking-attribution/examples/webview_tutorial/README.md

     `pod install`.
 The `--repo-update` option is equivalent to running `pod repo update; pod install`.
 This may be necessary to get the required version of the Branch SDK.
-If your podspec repo is up to date, you may omit this option.
+If your podspec repo is up to date, you may omit this option, which takes more time.
     ```bash
     cd ios
     bundle check || bundle install